 Walmart Inc.’s inventory management is one of the biggest contributors to the success of the multinational retail business.
 Considering the mammoth size of the company, effective and efficient inventory management is of critical importance in operational effectiveness.
 Walmart is known for cutting-edge technological applications for its inventory management aspect of operations.
 The company has perfected the art of innovating its inventory management methods and strategies.
 Thus, Walmart is an example of the benefits of advanced technology and innovation in optimizing inventory management performance.
 While there are a variety of other factors contributing to the success of this business, advanced inventory management is one of the core organizational capabilities that enable Walmart’s leadership in the global retail industry.
-Such leadership establishes the company’s competitive advantages relative to firms like Target and Amazon in the retail market.
-Also, the competitive effects of the digital content distribution operations of companies like Apple, Google, and Microsoft are dampened partly through Walmart’s high inventory management efficiencies, along with related strategies and product development approaches.
+This leadership establishes competitive advantages and the business strengths enumerated in the SWOT analysis of Walmart, relative to competitors, like Costco, Home Depot, Amazon and its subsidiary, Whole Foods, and other retail and e-commerce firms.

 Walmart’s Vendor-Managed Inventory Model

 Walmart’s success in managing its inventory is partly due to the effective implementation of the vendor-managed inventory model.
 In this model, suppliers access data from the company’s information systems, such as data on current inventory levels and the rate at which certain goods are sold.
 Suppliers decide when to send additional goods to Walmart, while the company monitors and controls the actual transit of goods from warehouses to the stores.
 This strategy shifts some of the inventory control activities onto the side of the suppliers.